 Every cut is a co-creation and starts with a consultation.
 Even if it’s a client I’ve known for years.
 I still try to get a sense of where she is right now and how she wants to look when she leaves the salon.
 Is she a mom who’s constantly on the go?
 Is she a high-powered business executive who needs a polished look?
 Does she travel?
 Is she daring; does she like to experiment with fashion?
 I look at the texture of her hair and the shape of her face.
 I ask about her skill with a brush and a blow dryer and we decide together how to proceed.

 Bogonia considers Vartali her second home.
 She’s worked at the salon for 24 years – almost as long as she’s been in the business.
 “I’ve seen a lot of changes in styling techniques and hair fashion trends since I’ve been in the industry, but one thing that stays the same is the feeling I get when I see the smile on a client’s face when she’s happy with her cut.
 That’s my greatest joy!
 That’s the magic of this business.”

-Hairstylist and make-up artist Piet Sintuchai was born in Thailand and studied communication arts and advertising before cosmetology.
-Many of Piet’s clients come from the worlds of television and theatre where hot lights and camera angles can magnify flaws, wreak havoc with skin tones and cast unflattering shadows on the hair and face.
-Piet is a master cosmetologist, whose knowledge of light, color and contour, allow him to create dramatic effects or natural looks that are perfect for special events (like weddings) or everyday elegance.
+Many of Piet’s clients come from the worlds of television and theatre where hot lights and camera angles can magnify fine lines and cast unflattering shadows on the hair and face.
+Piet is adept at camouflaging flaws, creating age-defying natural looks or dramatic effects that are perfect for special events, like weddings.

 Born in Osaka and trained in Tokyo, Masato apprenticed with the legendary Japanese hairstylist, Momotaro, who schooled him in the highly disciplined art and innovative techniques that revolutionized the salon industry back in the 1980s.